Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Radial Profiles

 \subsection{Gas Temperature}

-In Figure~\ref{fig:temppro}, we plot the projected temperature profiles of NGC 3402 and NGC 5129 to $r_{330}$ and $r_{680}$, respectively, by combining our outer \suz\ data with the inner, adjusted \chan\ data \citep{sun09}, where we have plotted the asymmetric uncertainties originally found through \verb+Xspec+ instead of the symmetrized ones used in all other related calculations.
-Furthermore, for NGC~3402, we plotted the projected temperature profile derived from \xmm\ observations, using AtomDB ver.
-3.0 and SAS 13.5 (O'Sullivan, private communication), based on the work by \citet{osul07}.
+Figure~\ref{fig:temppro} illustrates the projected temperature profiles for NGC 3402 and NGC 5129 out to $R_{530}$ and $R_{1430}$, respectively, by combining our outer \suz\ data with the inner, adjusted \chan\ data \citep{sun09}.
+Here we have plotted the asymmetric uncertainties originally found through \verb+Xspec+ instead of the symmetrized ones used in all other related calculations.
+Furthermore, we included the projected temperature profile derived from \xmm\ observations of NGC 3402 using AtomDB ver.
+3.0 and SAS 13.5 (E. O'Sullivan, private communication), based on the work by \citet{osul07}.

-Comparing the \chan\ and \xmm\ profiles of NGC~3402, we can see an overall agreement between them, where both temperature profiles exhibit ``wiggles'' that match in radii. \citet{osul07} discussed the temperature dip at $\sim$ 10--40 kpc as the possible presence of a ``cool core that has been partially re-heated by AGN activity'', resulting in a region of warmer gas enclosed within a shell of cool gas.
-Both the \chan\ and \xmm\ data show declines in temperature at $R > 50$~kpc.
-Our \suz\ emission weighted temperature at 383~kpc, $kT = 1.01\pm0.05$~keV is significantly higher than the outer most \chan\ and \xmm\ data points, yet is consistent with the peaks of the two profiles at $R<30$~kpc and $R \sim 50$~kpc.
+Comparing the \chan\ and \xmm\ profiles of NGC~3402, we can see an overall agreement between them, where both temperature profiles exhibit ``wiggles'' that match in radii. \citet{osul07} discussed the temperature dip at $\sim$ 10--40 kpc as the possible presence of a ``cool core that has been partially re-heated by AGN activity,'' resulting in a region of warmer gas enclosed within a shell of cool gas.
+They also discuss the possibility of the shell being due to a recent merger. \citet{lagan19} support the latter hypothesis given the nature of their 2D spectral maps of NGC 3402.
+Their metallicity map shows a clear increase along the southwest-to-northeast direction in the region of that shell, which they deem can only be the result of merging activity.
+Moreover, both the \chan\ and \xmm\ data show decreases in temperature at $R > 50$~kpc.
+The \suz\ emission-weighted temperature at 375~kpc, $k_BT = 0.86\,\pm\,0.10$~keV, is consistent with the outermost \chan\ and \xmm\ data points.
+Our contribution appears to indicate a leveling off of the outer profile as opposed to decreasing, which may also be the result of a merger or perhaps shock heating of infalling material.
+Yet this should not be overemphasized owing to the large uncertainties involved.

-We tested adjusting the parameters in our \verb+Xspec+ models to assess whether our choice of fixed parameters could have given such a result.
-First, with the extrapolations of \citet{osul07}, \citet{eck11} and \citet{john11}, we decreased the metallicity of the hot halo gas, while keeping the other fixed parameters at their original values in our spectral fits.
-Additionally, we tried an increase in abundance, with $Z = 0.5Z_{\odot}$.
-For all four abundances we chose (0.05, 0.1, 0.33, and 0.5$Z_{\odot}$), we obtained best-fit temperatures greater than $\sim$1~keV.
-Also, we tried our original model with only the neutral hydrogen column density changed from the value of Dickey \& Lockman (1990) and set to the value computed by \citet{eck11}, $0.1016\times10^{22}$ cm$^{-2}$.
-Similarly, we obtain kT = 0.961 $\pm$ 0.042~keV, consistent with our original finding.
-Therefore, we concluded that the high \suz\ temperature measurement for NGC~3402 is not caused by our preferred choice of parameter values in the spectral modeling.